 SIR's Management is committed to maximizing the performance of all of its restaurants.
 SIR believes that investing in restaurant renovations is a key performance-enhancing initiative.
+In light of current levels of operation, SIR has resumed a program of restaurant renovations and continues to consider and implement strategic, new restaurant growth activities.

-During YTD 2023, SIR completed the following three renovations:
+During YTD 2023, SIR completed the following six renovations:

-- The Jack Astor's in Kanata, Ontario, resulting in the closure of this location for four days during Q1 2023. - The Jack Astor's in Etobicoke, Ontario, resulting in the closure of this location for 14 days during Q2 2023 - The Jack Astor's in Kingston, Ontario, resulting in the closure of this location for seven days during Q2 2023.
+- The Jack Astor's in Kanata, Ontario, resulting in the closure of this location for four days during Q1 2023, - The Jack Astor's in Etobicoke, Ontario, resulting in the closure of this location for 14 days during Q2 2023 - The Jack Astor's in Kingston, Ontario, resulting in the closure of this location for seven days during Q2 2023,